emilyruby/manifestoo/ukip.md

   are operating from premises with a rateable value of less than £50,000.
 * Freeze `Air Passenger Duty` at current levels, and when possible in the future seek to reduce it with the long-term objective of scrapping it completely.
+* Strongly advocate for a proportional electoral system that makes seats match votes.
+* Reserve the postal vote.
+* Abolish the House of Lords.
+* The size of the `House of Commons` will be halved to 325 directly elected members, according to a system of proportional representation.
+* Pass legislation to allow a national referendum to be held every 2 years, on the issues gaining the highest numbers of signatures on approved petitions.
+  The outcomes of these referenda would be legally binding and included in the Queen's Speech.

 ### Infrastructure